Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Methodology

 \subsection{Training and validation}

-The BDT model utilizes \textit{softplus} activation functions throughout the network and incorporates residual connections with layer normalization (with parameter $\varepsilon = 1 \times 10^{-6}$) to facilitate stable gradient flow.
-Training was performed over 100 epochs with a batch size of 32 using the Adam optimizer (learning rate = 0.001) and a mean squared error (MSE) loss function:
+Both BDT models were trained using the Adam optimizer with a learning rate of 0.001 and a batch size of 32.
+Both models were trained for a fixed budget of 100 epochs to ensure sufficient convergence and maintain a consistent training protocol.
+The validation losses stabilized within this training window without substantial deterioration at later epochs.
+The network used \textit{softplus} activation functions, residual connections, dropout regularization, and layer normalization with $\varepsilon=10^{-6}$ to improve numerical stability and reduce overfitting.

+The loss function was the mean squared error (MSE) between the inferred and ground-truth logarithmic material parameters:

-where $N$ is the total number of data points, $y_i$ is the ground truth value for the $i$-th data, and $\hat{y}_i$ is the corresponding predicted value.
+where $N$ is the number of samples, $y_i$ is the ground truth value of the $i$-th data, and $\hat{y}_i$ is the corresponding model prediction.

 To ensure effective model training, 80\% of the dataset was used for training, with 10\% allocated for validation.
-As shown in Fig.~\ref{fig: training and validation}(a) and (b), the model demonstrated convergence for both $\log(G)$ and $\log(\mu)$ within 100 training epochs.
+The validation set was used to monitor model convergence and assess potential overfitting during training, while the independent test set was used only for final performance evaluation.
+As shown in Fig.~\ref{fig: training and validation}(a) and (c), the BDT-Viscoelasticity model demonstrated convergence for both $\log(G)$ and $\log(\mu)$ within the prescribed maximum of 100 epochs.
+The checkpoint with the lowest validation loss was subsequently used for test-set evaluation.
 The remaining 10\% of the dataset was reserved for testing the model's predictive performance by comparing the predicted values of $G$ and $\mu$ against their corresponding ground truth values.
-The coefficient of determination ($R^2$) can be employed as the evaluation metric\cite{allen2022machine}.
-As illustrated in Fig.~\ref{fig: training and validation}(c) and (d), the \(R^2\) values for the predicted ground-state shear modulus (\(G\)) and viscosity (\(\mu\)) are 0.9981 and 0.9915, respectively, indicating excellent agreement with the ground truth and demonstrating the high accuracy of the model in capturing material properties.\\
+The coefficient of determination ($R^2$) was used as an evaluation metric\cite{allen2022machine}.
+As illustrated in Fig.~\ref{fig: training and validation}(b) and (d), the \(R^2\) values for the predicted shear modulus (\(G\)) and viscosity (\(\mu\)) are 0.9981 and 0.9912, respectively, indicating excellent agreement with the ground truth and demonstrating the high accuracy of the model in capturing material properties.
+As shown in Fig.~\ref{fig: training and validation}(e), the training and validation losses of the BDT-ViscousOnly model for $\log(\mu)$ converge within the 100-epoch training budget, and the checkpoint with the lowest validation loss was used for subsequent evaluation; Fig.~\ref{fig: training and validation}(f) shows excellent inference-ground-truth agreement on the synthetic test set ($R^2=0.9836$).